FlowerWorks/.github/profile/README.md

 -------

-Want to join us? send eamil to nalanyinyun@flowersworks.onmicrosoft.com or just create an issue in this repository.
+Want to join us? send email to nalanyinyun@flowersworks.onmicrosoft.com or just create an issue in this repository.
 To get more infomation, refer to [The FlowerWorks](https://flowerworks.nalanyinyun.top)